Kulgar/redmine_discussions_plugin/README.md

 (don't forget to restart server as we changed the init.rb file of our plugin)

 We are adding a "Discussion" button within our application menu.
 Unfortunately, the init.rb file doesn't know about routes and prefixes (discussions_path).
 So we have to tell him what action of which controller our now menu button should lead to.

+You could have a look at the official plugin guides to see what options the `menu` code accepts.

 ### A bit of translations